-1 institute their accreditation: provided, that the farmers' group criteria 2 should include management capabilities, technical and production skills 3 critical to the effective operation of the Corporative farm.
-4 (b) Identify suitable private and public-owned rice/ corn production areas for 5 Corporative farming and determine the maximum ceiling of landholdings 5 for Corporative Farming arrangements: Provided, that the DA and the 7 DAR shall periodically determine the need to expand/ reduce rice/ corn corn demand-supply gaps;
+a.
+Develop eligibility criteria for both corporations/ partnerships and farmers' groups, cooperatives and/ or ARCs for consideration under this Act and to institute their accreditation: Provided, that the farmers' group criteria should include management capabilities, technical and production skills critical to the effective operation of the Corporative farm;

+b.
+Identify suitable private and public-owned rice/ corn production areas for Corporative farming and determine the maximum ceiling of landholdings for Corporative Farming arrangements: Provided, that the DA and the DAR shall periodically determine the need to expand/reduce rice/corn production areas for Corporative Farming schemed on the basis of rice/corn demand-supply gaps;

-(c) Facilitate and promote grassroots cooperation to access agricultural services such as information, inputs, and technical assistance;
+c.
+Facilitate and promote grassroots cooperation to access agricultural services such as information, inputs, and technical assistance;